lextm/jekyll-theme-chirpy/_posts/2016-11-18-net-core-installation-with-visual-studio-2017-rc.md

 * It has VS 2015 Tooling Preview 2.

 # My Guess
-* 1.0.1 does not have an individual runtime because it is only a patched release and many bits can reuse 1.0.0’s.
+* 1.0.1 does not have an individual runtime because it is only a patched release and many bits can reuse 1.0.0's.
 * Its Preview 2 SDK is provided to match 1.0.0 release.
 If any project with global.json mandates this SDK version, then it can still work.
 * Preview 3 is the version that MSBuild support is back.
-* Once the SDK and VS Tooling reaches RTM, we won’t need to be confused by their versions.
+* Once the SDK and VS Tooling reaches RTM, we won't need to be confused by their versions.

 I will do more digging to see what else I can find.